Bhat-Gurunandan/ajeeb-goa/markdown/chapter06.md

 number of Goans calling themselves ‘Marathi’ went on rising till the historic official language agitation of 1986.

-Konkani & Marathi Of Goa & Maharashtra
+KONKANI & MARATHI OF GOA & MAHARASHTRA

 | LANGUAGE       | 1961   | 1971   | 1981   | 1991   | 2001   | 2011   |
 |----------------|--------|--------|--------|--------|--------|--------|